USRSE/usrse25/pages/attend/know-go.md

 ## Meals & Refreshments

 -   Registration includes breakfast and lunch Monday - Wednesday served in the Hamilton Room.
--   **Welcome reception** in the Ballroom Foyer on Sunday October 5th from 6:00 pm - 7:00 pm.
+-   **Welcome reception** with light refreshments in the Ballroom Foyer on Sunday October 5th from 6:00 pm - 7:00 pm.
+Plan to eat dinner elsewhere after the reception.
--   **Poster session and reception** in Hamilton on Monday October 6th from 5:30 pm - 7:00 pm.
+-   **Poster session and reception** with light refreshments in Hamilton on Monday October 6th from 5:30 pm - 7:00 pm.
+Plan to eat dinner elsewhere after the reception.
 -   **Food, drinks and DJ** at [Moshulu](https://www.moshulu.com/) (401 S. Columbus Blvd.) on Tuesday October 7th from 6:30 pm - 9:30 pm.
 -   **Local dining options** listed in [things to do or see](https://us-rse.org/usrse25/attend/local-info/).
+There is a restaurant in the conference hotel.

 ## Enjoy Philly